Do What You Say You’re Going To Do

 - What it comes down to is what you do is much more important than what you say.
 Remember our friend Emerson’s adage, what you are speaks so loudly I can’t hear what you say.

 Don’t just say what you’re going to do.
 Do it.
-Make your life a living dialog….and do what you say you’re going to do.
+Make your life a living dialog of your integrity.
+Do what you say you’re going to do and see what happens in your life.

 © Brian Braudis 2018, All rights reserved